andreas12062410/yourpersonalbrand/yourcurriculum.md

 When it comes to languages, we suggest you add your native language and english of course, and if you know any other language such as dutch, highlight your level: Intermediate, basic, etc. Just like this:

-**Languages: English, Spanish, Dutch (intermediate)**
+**Languages: English, Arabic, Danish (intermediate)**

-In this case, we do not add native or proficiency to English or Spanish given that in this case Spanish is the applicant’s native language and English is simply expected to be at a working proficiency.
+In this case, we do not add native or proficiency to English or Spanish given that in this case Arabic is the applicant’s native language and English is simply expected to be at a working proficiency.

 ## 3. The HackYourFuture CV template pack